These KETO crepes are made with just 7 simple ingredients!

-Just because you’re eating low-carb doesn’t mean you have give up on crepes forever.
-These KETO crepes are a fun breakfast or brunch treat.
+These KETO crepes are a fun and delicious breakfast or brunch treat.
 They’re a great way to mix things up and get out of your usual breakfast rut.
-Plus they only require 7 simple ingredients, so there’s no need to buy a gazillion specialty items.

 Let’s dive in a make them!

-See, this ingredient list isn’t so scary: eggs, cream, butter, vanilla, cinnamon, blackberries, and coconut flour.
-The coconut flour is probably the ingredient that you would have the most difficulty finding, but even regular supermarkets are carrying it now.
+• Coconut flour: The coconut flour is probably the ingredient that you would have the most difficulty finding, but even regular supermarkets are carrying it now.
 Check around and you should be able to find it.
+Bonus: since these don’t contain any wheat flour or almond flour, the grain free and nut free!

 Can we chat about cream for a second?